-Electricity Networks have reported this data for some time in their Distribution Annual Planning Reports (DAPRs), and more recently on each network business’ website in digital format.
-The Network Opportunity Maps brings this data together in consistent format across jurisdictions, to make it more visible and meaningful for those seeking to understand areas of opportunity to provide network services or connecting new sources of renewable generation.
+Electricity Networks have reported this data in their Distribution Annual Planning Reports (DAPRs), and more recently on each network business’ website in digital format.
+The Network Opportunity Maps brings this data together in a consistent format across jurisdictions, to make it more visible and meaningful for those seeking to understand areas of opportunity to provide network services or connecting new sources of renewable generation.

-This is part of our members’ continued push to improve network efficiency and lower network prices.
-It also highlights opportunities for the integration of clean energy in the grid, and works towards common digital markets for cost-effective alternatives to building capital-intensive infrastructure, in alignment with the Network Transformation Roadmap.
+NOM highlights opportunities for the integration of clean energy in the grid and works towards common digital markets for cost-effective alternatives to building capital-intensive infrastructure, in alignment with the Electricity Network Transformation Roadmap.

-The maps will make it easier for networks and proponents of non-network alternatives to network investment to develop a common understanding of the potential value of reducing peak electricity demand in different parts of the network.
-By consolidating this information, the project aims to build the market for distributed energy resources and reduce costs for all customers and help electricity networks identify opportunities to avoid additional network investment.
+NOM will make it easier for networks and proponents of non-network alternatives to network investment to develop a common understanding of the potential value of reducing peak electricity demand in different parts of the network.
+By consolidating this information, NOM aims to build the market for distributed energy resources and reduce costs for all customers and help electricity networks to identify opportunities to avoid additional network investment.